 The Wi-Fi in this cafe is wholly unsuitable for streaming movies, but hey, thanks to Amazon Instant Video, that’s no longer a problem, as I can download the movie I want to enjoy in advance on my Android or iOS device of choice.

 As we said previously, this really is a game-changer.
-So, the question now is, will Netflix and Hulu follow suit and offer the same kind of offline viewing options?
+So, the question now is, will Hulu follow suit and offer the same kind of offline viewing options?
 We certainly hope so, but licensing is bound to be a sticking point.

 Now it’s you turn to tell us what you think of Amazon Prime, Amazon Instant Video, and, in particular, the ability to watch content offline.
 Please use the comments section below to share your thoughts on all of this and more.